-Singer Raiz, historic frontman of Almamegretta and popular performer in the television series “Mare Fuori”, talks about himself in view of an important musical performance.
+Singer Raiz, longtime frontman of Almamegretta and a popular performer on the television series "Mare Fuori," opens up about his upcoming musical performance.

-On January 20th he will be the protagonist at the Auditorium Parco della Musica in Rome with a special performance, accompanied by the best students of the conservatories of Frosinone, L'Aquila, Latina, Perugia, Benevento and Terni, together with the musicians of the Parco della Musica Ensemble directed by Tonino Battista.
-At the center of the concert, a tribute to the British composer Gavin Bryars and his famous opera “Jesus' Blood Never Failed Me Yet”.
+On January 20th, he will be at the Auditorium Parco della Musica in Rome with a special performance, joined by top students from the conservatories of Frosinone, L'Aquila, Latina, Perugia, Benevento, and Terni, along with musicians from the Parco della Musica Ensemble conducted by Tonino Battista.
+The concert will focus on a tribute to British composer Gavin Bryars and his famous opera.
+"Jesus' Blood Never Failed Me Yet".

 A wish: the great cinema